-Executor of Will: Duties
+Executor of Will: Role and Duties

 A Woman taking notes